sarkershantonu/sarkershantonu.github.io/_posts/2013-01-01-Introduction-to-wapt-pro.md

 What is WAPT?
 WAPT is a tool for Performance Testing (load and stress testing) on a website (with load balancers, web servers, application servers, database storages, etc) in an easy manner.
 For more, see their [link](http://www.loadtestingtool.com/).

 # Basic : WAPT follows
--One execution runs under one user session.
+- One execution runs under one user session.

--A virtual user (VUser) may consist of several user sessions.
+- A virtual user (VUser) may consist of several user sessions.

--A virtual user operates under several user profiles.
+- A virtual user operates under several user profiles.
 Different profile simulates different type of user.

--Load agents run Virtual Users.
+- Load agents run Virtual Users.
 (A Load Agent is installed as a Windows service on your system during installation, we can configure that).

--We can run load agent manager(from start menu) to manage multiple agents.
+- We can run load agent manager(from start menu) to manage multiple agents.

 <div class="fig figcenter fighighlight">
   <img src="/images/wapt/Load_Agent_installation.png">
   <div class="figcaption"><br>LoadAgentinstallation <br>
   </div>
 </div>

 <div class="fig figcenter fighighlight">
   <img src="/images/wapt/LoadAgent.jpg">